gjakobss/Minishell/README.md

 - CTRL+C should print ^C sometimes

 - check signals on heredoc
+	§ This is gonna take time.
+I also need to check al the other stuff regarding '<' '>' and stuff Rigth now, > is working better

 - Check export starting with numbers
 	§ Should be okay (needs that really hard testing with fucked up arguments, but it looks good)